College Academic Programs

 Frequently a number of high-school graduates and adults take religion or other courses at ILC without committing themselves to a degree program.
 Such special students are always welcome, whether they take one course or many.
-The University of Wisconsin-Eau Claire and The University of Wisconsin-Stout have agreed to accept the transfer of up to 72 credits for each student at ILC.
+The University of Wisconsin-Eau Claire , the University of Wisconsin-Stout, and Chippewa Valley Technical College have agreed to accept the transfer of up to 72 credits earned by students at ILC.
 Other colleges and universities have their own policies and procedures with respect to accepting ILC's credits.
-Some students have been able to transfer readily many of their ILC credits to schools elsewhere in Wisconsin and in other states.
-The academic dean at ILC stands ready to advise students with regard to the selection of courses and the transferring of credits.urse or several.
+Some students have been able to transfer many of their ILC credits to schools elsewhere in Wisconsin and other states.
+The academic dean at ILC stands ready to advise students with regard to the selection of courses and the transferring of credits.

 - Transferring Credits Handbook

 - ILC to University of Wisconsin, Eau Claire (UWEC) Transfer Equivalency Guide

 Bachelor of Science in Education